Stressed skin: 10 tips against stress spots & itchy skin

 • Fish.
 The omega-3 it contains breaks down the stress hormone adrenaline.
 So if you don't eat fish, it would be worth considering supplementing with omega-3 fatty acids

 • Avoid sugar (especially industrial sugar).
 Sugar is a breeding ground for inflammation in the body, which we want to avoid at all costs when stress attacks our immune system.
-To better protect yourself from possible pathogens and inflammatory diseases Protect, you should therefore avoid sweets and use agave syrup or honey when sweetening food
+To better protect yourself from potential pathogens and inflammatory diseases Protect, you should therefore avoid sweets and use agave syrup or honey when sweetening food

 Tip 3: Sleep, sleep, sleep